 After walking for 3 miles I was in serious need of a rest and some revitalisation, so I was very happy when we stumbled upon the main cafe and gift shop.
 Refreshed, we carried on our tour of the Gardens.
 Close to the cafe were some ponds with the most amazing giant water lilies; although not in flower they were still stunning.

-To finish of our tour we decided to visit the National Orchid Garden.
+To finish off our tour we decided to visit the National Orchid Garden.
 The weather had not improved, indeed it was worsening and the storm clouds were building.
-Despite the gloom the orchids were fabulous.
+Despite the gloom, the orchids were fabulous.
 I was amazed by the range of shapes, colours and sizes of these orchids.
-Eventually the heavens did open so we sought shelter in one of the gazebos in the Orchid Garden.
-This gave sometime for me to reflect on the last few days and for Karen to engage in conversation a very nice lady doctor who was visiting from England.
+Eventually, the heavens did open so we sought shelter in one of the gazebos in the Orchid Garden.
+This gave some time for me to reflect on the last few days and for Karen to engage in conversation a very nice lady doctor who was visiting from England.

 The Botanical Gardens are well worth a visit, even when the weather is slightly inclement.